 A couple extra tips: As you roll your dough between parchment sheets, some creases will form; pull the sheet loose so they don’t etch into the dough.
 When you remove your “board” of dough from the freezer, gently loosen/peel the sheet that will be the underside of the dough before placing the dough back on it.
 This bit of air ensures that your cookies, once cut, will come right off with no “peeling” needed.
 (Although even if peeling is needed, it too is a cinch with cold dough on parchment.)

-The giant caveat: Does this mean all cookie recipes can back hacked with the above methods and work the same?
+The giant caveat: Does this mean all cookie recipes can be hacked with the above methods and work the same?
 Haha, no, I do not have a test kitchen where I have checked all cookie recipes, ever.
 (But what a magical place it would be!)
 I can tell you that this has worked with every cookie I’ve tried it with.
 If you’re curious and you want a cookie (of course you do), I think it’s worth finding out.

 Today’s starring cookie: Eleven years ago (does this blog make me look old?) we talked on this site about the great Poilâne bakery in Paris and their way-less-famous but, in my opinion, equally worthy of adoration sable cookies called Punitions.
 These crisp and sandy, buttery, mildly sweet, golden-edged cookies are about as far as you can get from the ‘punishment’ they translate to.
 [Apparently, grandmothers would give them to grandchildren for their goûter (after-school snack), luring them in by teasing, “come and get your punishment!”]
 I was reading about them this week and decided it had been way too long since I last made them.
 Note the color: If you watch the oven like a hawk in the last minute or two while baking cookies, you can get just the right golden edge on them that will give the cookies so much more flavor.
 The pale cookies I showed in 2006 just don’t have the same nuance to them.
 Oh, and if you’re ever going to splurge on European-style salted butter for a recipe, it should be this one, because the flavor is all about the butter.
 [Punition recipe in the archives]